alambert14/cavr-mosaic/README.md

 This is made possible by using PIL.

 **TODO:** Determine whether or not it is important to use his script.
 The text can just be cropped using manual values as it is in later steps.
 However, analyzing his code was informative in my understanding of vision processing.
+**UPDATE:** I ended up not useing this code and creating my own script to crop the frames manually, considering that occurs later in the program anyways.
+This reduces the codes adaptability, but at least I will not be copying his code in my own script.

 ![alt Original Frame](frame.png)![alt Original Crop](cropped.png)![alt Cropped In Half](cropped_half.png)